Atelfo/Atelfo.github.io/_posts/2023-10-11-progress-and-concepts-of-health-and-disease.md

 We could even take a homeostatic perspective and think of health not as a region of the landscape, but as a measure of system responsiveness; the ability to resist forces that might push a system out of equilibrium.
 Some have made similar suggestions that [ageing is akin to a loss of system 'springiness'](https://caseyhandmer.wordpress.com/2022/02/16/numerical-convergence-as-a-model-for-senescence/).
 The net effect of living being the slow accumulation of drift.

-Something I like about this view on disease is that it shows how much more room remains for biotech innovation.
+What I like about this view of disease is that it shows how much more room remains for biotech innovation.
 All the drugs the biopharmaceutical industry has produced until now account for only a tiny fraction of the ways we could perturb our biology; each a single transformation from point A to point B on an infinite landscape.

 In the future, your annual (or more frequent) medical check-up might track thousands, or millions of parameters.
 Your doctor could estimate the rate and direction of drift from one check-up to the other, and prescribe a tailored mix of interventions (drugs, exercise, nutrition, etc.) to counteract the net forces pushing away from health — perhaps with the help of a predictive artificial intelligence (AI) model.
 We wouldn’t necessarily find it useful to assign disease labels in such a world, instead we might rely on exquisitely detailed models that represent our health states as mathematical objects.